jarrodsampson/Itembase/README.md

 - TypeScript: A superset of JavaScript that adds static types to the language.
 - ESLint: A pluggable linting utility for JavaScript and TypeScript.

+## Cache and Rate Limiting

+- Redis: Utilized as a distributed cache to enhance performance and scalability.
+- Rate Limiter: Implements a basic rate limiter to control the frequency of API requests.

 ## Testing

 - Cypress: Used for end-to-end testing of the application.